P. G. Wodehouse locations: Brinkley Court

 The fictional country house of Tom and Dahlia Travers, Brinkley Court is located near Market Snodsbury in Worcestershire, near Droitwich, eight miles from Pershore and about a hundred miles from London.
 In one instance, it takes Dahlia Travers about three hours to travel from London to Brinkley Court.
 The residence of the Traverses' children Angela and Bonzo, Brinkley Court is also a popular destination for Bertie Wooster, Dahlia's beloved nephew.
 Brinkley's butler is named Seppings and its chauffeur Waterbury.
 Its most famous domestic employee is the gifted French chef Anatole.
 The Travers family also owns a house in London, located at 47 Charles Street, Berkeley Square.

 Brinkley Court is the primary setting of "The Love That Purifies", Right Ho, Jeeves, Jeeves and the Feudal Spirit, Jeeves in the Offing, and Much Obliged, Jeeves.
 Jeeves works there temporarily in Stiff Upper Lip, Jeeves.

-Brinkley is said to be modeled on Severn End, Hanley Castle, in Worcestershire.
+Brinkley is said to be modelled on Severn End, Hanley Castle, in Worcestershire.
 In the television series Jeeves and Wooster, exterior shots of Brinkley Court were filmed at Barnsley Park, Gloucestershire in series 1 and Hall Barn, Buckinghamshire in series 4.
 All interior shots of Brinkley Court were filmed at Wrotham Park, Hertfordshire.

 The Travers family's address in London, 47 Charles Street, was the same address where Ian Hay, who collaborated with Wodehouse on three plays, lived in 1926.